Isle of Man: 2nd millennium

-Vikings arrived at the end of the 8th century.
-They established Tynwald and introduced many land divisions that still exist.
-In 1266 King Magnus VI of Norway ceded the islands to Alexander III, King of Scots, in the Treaty of Perth.
-But Scottish rule over Man did not become firmly established until 1275, when the Manx were defeated in the Battle of Ronaldsway, near Castletown.
+During the whole of the Scandinavian period, Man was a dependency of Norway, but the Kings of Norway rarely asserted their control.
+A notable exception was Magnus Barefoot.
+In 1266 Magnus VI of Norway ceded Man to Alexander III, King of Scots, in the Treaty of Perth.
+But Scottish rule over Man did not become firmly established until 1275, when a Manx revolt was defeated in the Battle of Ronaldsway.

-In 1290 King Edward I of England sent Walter de Huntercombe to take possession of Man.
-It remained in English hands until 1313, when Robert the Bruce took it after besieging Castle Rushen for five weeks.
+In 1290, King Edward I of England sent Walter de Huntercombe to take possession of Man.
+It remained in English hands until 1313, when Robert the Bruce of Scotland took it after besieging Castle Rushen for five weeks.
 In 1314, it was retaken for the English by John Bacach of Argyll.
 In 1317, it was retaken for the Scots by Thomas Randolph, 1st Earl of Moray and Lord of the Isle of Man.
 It was held by the Scots until 1333.
-For some years thereafter control passed back and forth between the two kingdoms until the English took it for the final time in 1346.
+For some years thereafter control passed back and forth between the two kingdoms until the English took it for the last time in 1346.
 The English Crown delegated its rule of the island to a series of lords and magnates.
 Tynwald passed laws concerning the government of the island in all respects and had control over its finances, but was subject to the approval of the Lord of Mann.

-In 1765, the Act of Revestment occurred, whereby the feudal rights of the Dukes of Atholl as Lords of Man were purchased and revested into the British Crown.
+In 1765, the Act of Revestment was passed, whereby the feudal rights of the Dukes of Atholl as Lords of Mann were purchased and revested into the British Crown.

+During the Napoleonic Wars, the Isle of Man served as a strategically important, but often neglected naval outpost.

 In 1866, the Isle of Man obtained limited home rule, with partly democratic elections to the House of Keys, but the Legislative Council was appointed by the Crown.
 Since then, democratic government has been gradually extended.
 (The vote was extended to women on equal terms with men, and most of the Legislative Council is now elected by the House of Keys.)

 During both World Wars, the island was used for the internment of people originating from enemy countries.

 In recent times, the economy of the island has benefited from regulatory arbitrage in various contexts, such as low taxes.
 These have attracted wealthy individuals and, together with relatively low government interference, industries such as offshore financial services and more recently gambling.

 The Isle of Man has designated more than 250 historic sites as registered buildings.